| | | |

 and fine gems in a great profusion of gem species and

+varieties.
 The island was known in the ancient

 world as Taprobane (copper colored in Greek).
 Native